Baby development and milestones: your 1 month old

 The first year of a newborn's life is one of the fastest in human development; it’s no wonder that when you have a baby, you often hear people say ‘they grow so quickly!’ or ‘time goes so fast!’
 The best thing you can do is enjoy and marvel at your baby's month-by-month development.

-When a baby is born, he already has some amazing abilities though he has a long way to go in terms of baby development.
+When a baby is born, he already has some amazing abilities though he has a long way to go in terms of development.

 A newborn without complications has the instincts to breathe, tightly hold fingers, and can even smell his own mother and know her from any other person.
 Incredibly, some babies even suck their thumbs when still in the womb!

 At this age, babies have very little control of their muscles and instead rely mainly on reflex actions, such as sucking, yawning, sneezing and crying.